 Mentoring is defined as “the long-term process involving the exchange of knowledge and skill growth within the company so the skillset continuously multiplies within the work units”.
-Mentoring is an on-going activity within good organizations who wish to develop their employees.
-The focus here is on “good organizations”.
+Mentoring is an on-going activity within good organizations that wish to develop their employees.
+The focus here is on “good organizations“.
 So, this activity is so crucial that it is one of the main differentiating factors between a good and a bad organization.
 If you have no programs of mentoring in the workplace then, you really stand nowhere among good organizations.

 Mentor and mentee